-Point to dh message 2 buffer generated by session initiator, and the buffer must be in enclave address space.
+Pointer to the dh message 2 buffer generated by a session initiator.
+The buffer must be in enclave address space.

-The value of the pointer must be a valid address within an enclave, as well as the end address of the session structure.
+The pointer value must be a valid address within an enclave, as well as the end address of the session structure.